 589f.
 Specifically, Bath's Clean Air Plan includes a Class C Clean Air Zone (CAZ), which came into effect in March 2021.
 The CAZ is required to help the city meet UK air quality legislation, as several places in Bath currently exceed the legal limits for Nitrogen Dioxide pollution, which is mainly caused by diesel and older petrol vehicles.
-The CAZ will charge all higher emissions vehicles, except private cars and motorcycles, to drive in Bath's City Centre.
-Its aim is to deter the majority of drivers of higher emissions vehicles from entering the inner city area.
-It is accompanied by traffic management in Queen's Square, to provide the necessary additional localised measure to reduce emissions to acceptable level without charging private vehicles.
+The CAZ provides for charging all higher emissions vehicles, except private cars and motorcycles, to drive within the Bath CAZ boundary.
+Its aim is to deter the majority of drivers of higher emissions vehicles from entering the CAZ area.
+The CAZ arrangements include traffic management in Queen Square, to provide the necessary additional localised measure to reduce Nitrogen Dioxide to a compliant level in the part of Gay Street between the 'Square' and George Street without charging private vehicles.
+The Queen Square traffic management scheme is to be actively managed in order that any detrimental impacts on alternative routes caused by the restraint of traffic at Queen Square can be understood and mitigated.
+The Queen Square traffic management scheme will remain in place until such a time that both the Council and the Joint Air Quality Unit agree that compliance in the part of Gay Street between the 'Square' and George Street has been achieved with the Primary Critical Success Factors contained within the scheme's Full Business Case.